 The Doctor of Philosophy in Renewal Theology with a concentration in Biblical Studies provides Christian education for those called to ministry through the church, academy, military or nonprofit settings.
 As you grow in pastoral leadership and spiritual renewal, you will be well prepared to teach, research and equip emerging church leaders across the globe.
 This concentration will prepare you to teach and produce research at the intersection of theological studies and biblical scholarship.
-This program is delivered primarily online with a two-week on-campus residency component each semester.
+This program is delivered in a modular format with online courses and a two-week on-campus residency component each semester.

 Total Credit Hours Required: 60

 A final review of subject areas and content in preparation for Ph.D. qualifying examinations.
 Students will then take the written and oral portions of the qualifying exams.
 This course is the first part of the Ph.D. culminating experience.
 RTCH 800c is repeatable for credit by petition only.
 Pass/No pass.

 Original study and research using historical, critical, biblical, and theological tools and analysis.
 The dissertation must focus on an approved topic in Renewal Studies.
 This course is the second part of the Ph.D. culminating experience.
 Prerequisite: Fulfillment of all Ph.D. course requirements and approval of Ph.D. faculty.
 Pass/No Pass.

 In this exploding age of information, it is the objective of the library faculty to prepare graduates to be on the cutting edge of information technology.
 Information literacy is the ability to effectively access information for problem solving and decision making; thus, the knowledge and abilities you glean from this course will open doors to lifelong learning.
 It is imperative for graduate study research.
 Since the information learned in this course is a vital foundation for all other coursework, its completion is required within the first semester of study.
 The course takes approximately 10 hours to complete.